 - Piping bag and some tips for decorating (optional)

-What frosting flavours pair well with vanilla cupcakes
+Frosting flavours that pair well with vanilla cupcakes

 Vanilla cupcakes are so versatile.
 They’re the perfect cupcake to get creative with!